-16 Third-party materials and licenses

-- VirtualBox contains liblzf which is governed by the license in chapter 16.2.9, liblzf license, page 300 and - Copyright (C) 2000-2005 Marc Alexander Lehmann <schmorp@schmorp.de> - VirtualBox may ship with a modified copy of rdesktop which is governed by the license in chapter 16.2.1, GNU General Public License (GPL), page 283 and Copyright (C) Matthew Chapman and others. - VirtualBox may ship with a copy of kchmviewer which is governed by the license in chapter 16.2.1, GNU General Public License (GPL), page 283 and Copyright (C) George Yunaev and others. - VirtualBox may contain Etherboot which is governed by the license in chapter 16.2.1, GNU General Public License (GPL), page 283 with the exception that aggregating Etherboot with another work does not require the other work to be released under the same license (see http://etherboot.sourceforge.net/clinks.html).
-Etherboot is Copyright (C) Etherboot team. - VirtualBox contains code from Wine which is governed by the license in chapter 16.2.2, GNU Lesser General Public License (LGPL), page 287 and Copyright 1993 Bob Amstadt, Copyright 1996 Albrecht Kleine, Copyright 1997 David Faure, Copyright 1998 Morten Welinder, Copyright 1998 Ulrich Weigand, Copyright 1999 Ove Koven - VirtualBox contains code from lwIP which is governed by the license in chapter 16.2.11, lwIP license, page 301 and Copyright (C) 2001, 2002 Swedish Institute of Computer Science. - VirtualBox contains libxml which is governed by the license in chapter 16.2.12, libxml license, page 301 and Copyright (C) 1998-2003 Daniel Veillard. - VirtualBox contains libxslt which is governed by the license in chapter 16.2.13, libxslt licenses, page 301 and Convright (C) 2001 2002 Daniel Veillard and Convright (C) 2001 2002 Thomas Prover - Copyright (C) 2001-2002 Daniel Veillard and Copyright (C) 2001-2002 Thomas Broyer, Charlie Bozeman and Daniel Veillard. - VirtualBox contains code from the gSOAP XML web services tools, which are licensed under the license in chapter 16.2.14, gSOAP Public License Version 1.3a, page 302 and Copyright (C) 2000-2007, Robert van Engelen, Genivia Inc., and others. - VirtualBox ships with the application tunctl (shipped as VBoxTunctl) from the User-mode Linux suite which is governed by the license in chapter 16.2.1, GNU General Public License (GPL), page 283 and Copyright (C) 2002 Jeff Dike. - VirtualBox contains code from Chromium, an OpenGL implementation, which is goverened by the licenses in chapter 16.2.15, Chromium licenses, page 307 and Copyright (C) Stanford University, The Regents of the University of California, Red Hat, and others. - VirtualBox contains libcurl which is governed by the license in chapter 16.2.16, curl license, page 309 and Copyright (C) 1996-2009, Daniel Stenberg.
+• VirtualBox contains liblzf which is governed by the license in chapter 16.2.9, liblzf license, page 311 and

+Copyright (C) 2000-2005 Marc Alexander Lehmann <schmorp@schmorp.de>

+• VirtualBox may ship with a modified copy of rdesktop which is governed by the license in chapter 16.2.1, GNU General Public License (GPL), page 294 and Copyright (C) Matthew Chapman and others.

+• VirtualBox may ship with a copy of kchmviewer which is governed by the license in chapter 16.2.1, GNU General Public License (GPL), page 294 and Copyright (C) George Yunaev and others.

+• VirtualBox may contain Etherboot which is governed by the license in chapter 16.2.1, GNU General Public License (GPL), page 294 with the exception that aggregating Etherboot with another work does not require the other work to be released under the same license (see http://etherboot.sourceforge.net/clinks.html).
+Etherboot is Copyright (C) Etherboot team.

+VirtualBox contains code from Wine which is governed by the license in chapter 16.2.2, GNU Lesser General Public License (LGPL), page 297 and Copyright 1993 Bob Amstadt, Copyright 1996 Albrecht Kleine, Copyright 1997 David Faure, Copyright 1998 Morten Welinder, Copyright 1998 Ulrich Weigand, Copyright 1999

+• VirtualBox contains code from lwIP which is governed by the license in chapter 16.2.11, lwIP license, page 311 and

+Copyright (C) 2001, 2002 Swedish Institute of Computer Science.

+VirtualBox contains libxml which is governed by the license in chapter 16.2.12, libxml license, page 312 and Copyright (C) 1998-2003 Daniel Veillard.

+• VirtualBox contains libxslt which is governed by the license in chapter 16.2.13, libxslt licenses, page 312 and

+Copyright (C) 2001-2002 Daniel Veillard and Copyright (C) 2001-2002 Thomas Broyer, Charlie Bozeman and Daniel Veillard.

+- VirtualBox contains code from the gSOAP XML web services tools, which are licensed under the license in chapter 16.2.14, gSOAP Public License Version 1.3a, page 313 and Copyright (C) 2000-2007, Robert van Engelen, Genivia Inc., and others. - VirtualBox ships with the application tunctl (shipped as VBoxTunctl) from the User-mode Linux suite which is governed by the license in chapter 16.2.1, GNU General Public License (GPL), page 294 and

+Copyright (C) 2002 Jeff Dike.

+Ove Koven

+- VirtualBox contains code from Chromium, an OpenGL implementation, which is goverened by the licenses in chapter 16.2.15, Chromium licenses, page 318 and Copyright (C) Stanford University, The Regents of the University of California, Red Hat, and others. - VirtualBox contains libcurl which is governed by the license in chapter 16.2.16, curl license, page 320 and

+Copyright (C) 1996-2009, Daniel Stenberg.

-• VirtualBox contains dnsproxy which is governed by the license in chapter 16.2.4, MIT License, page 298 and
+• VirtualBox contains dnsproxy which is governed by the license in chapter 16.2.4, MIT License, page 309 and